arpanbiswas52/MOBO_PhysicsBasedModels/README.md

 # MOBO_PhysicsBasedModels
-The repository contains MOBO framework, integrated to solve for complex physics based numerical models.
+The repository contains MOBO framework, integrated to unconstrained or contrained multi-objective optimization of different physics based numerical models.
 The MOBO framework in build under GpyTorch/BoTorch package.
 Start with unconstrained version.
 Then check the constrained version.